 See those two little “squiggly line” icons up there on the left-hand side.
 That means the blade is suitable for cutting curves.
 Those are the ones you want to use for something like this.

-Don’t push it, just guide it gently.
+Don’t push the jigsaw.
+Guide it gently.
 Jigsaws don’t do sharp turns too well.
-The narrower the blade, the sharper the turns, but it definitely won’t do sharp 90 degree turns, and if you force it those chattering magpies will become screaming queens, or even worse, the blade may break.
+The narrower the blade, the sharper the turns, but it definitely won’t do 90-degree turns, and if you force it, those chattering magpies will become screaming queens, or even worse, the blade may break.
 For those tight spots, like between the donkey’s legs use relief cuts to “chip” away bits of wood until you’ve got more room to move.

-And for really, really tight spots you can drill a pilot hole that’s big enough for the blade fit into and cut from there.
+If you have a drill then pilot holes are a woman’s (or man’s) best friend.
+For really, really tight spots, drill a pilot hole that’s big enough for the blade to fit into and cut from there.

 When you’ve finished, switch the jigsaw off and wait for the blade to stop completely before setting it down.
 When I first started using the jigsaw I kept on putting it down and then trying to chase it around the workbench because it was still chattering away 😀 Oh and don’t touch the blade, it’s hot.
 Since I’m a newbie when it comes to a jigsaw, some of my cuts were a bit rough.
 Especially those tight spots around her ears and under her tummy.
-No worries, there’s nothing that some sanding can’t fix.
+No worries, there’s nothing that a little sandpaper can’t fix.
+For hard-to-reach areas, wrap the sandpaper around a skewer.

 Photo of The Donkey courtesy of TripAdvisor

 My little Easter donkey doesn’t have a cross on her back.
-She does have a coat of dry brushed chalk paint though and I added a tail and a mane.
-They’re both made using our SIzzix Big Shot and this Tassel Tastic Die.
+She does have a coat of dry brushed chalk paint, though, and I added a tail and a mane.
+They’re both made using our Sizzix Big Shot and this Tassel Tastic Die.
 As one of Sizzix’s creative team members, we get to play with their dies for free, and the tassels are one of my favorites.
-If you don’t have a Sizzix, no worries, you can cut them by hand like we did when we made our oversized wooden garland All in all I made three tassels, two for the mane and one for the tail.
+If you don’t have a Sizzix, you can cut them by hand like we did when we made our oversized wooden garland.
+All in all, I made three tassels, two for the mane and one for the tail.
 For her eye, I just used an old rusty nail.

 To attach the tail to the donkey, drill a hole in her bum (sorry little donkey) and squished the tassel into the hole.
 The mane tassels are glued between her big ears.
-I had so much fun with the jigsaw, I even made a this cute Shweshwe bunny friend for our donkey.
+I had so much fun with the jigsaw, I even made this cute Shweshwe bunny friend for our donkey and a pull toy llama with “tin can” wheels.

 A jigsaw is called a power tool for a reason.
-It gives YOU the power to make something awesome.
-Treat it with respect, wear the right safety gear and you’ll be creating beautiful things in no time.
+It gives YOU the power to make something awesome, like llamas, gorgeous wooden vases, and curious kitty puzzles.
+Treat it with respect, wear the right safety gear, and you’ll be creating beautiful things in no time.
 Don’t be scared.
-It makes a lot of noise but then again so do babies.
+It makes a lot of noise, but then again so do babies.
 At least a jigsaw comes with a manual 😉 Read it!!
-Practice on scrap pieces of wood until you get the hang of it and then go out there and just do it!!
-I know YOU can ❣ If you get a chance let me know what you think of the little Easter donkey, is it something you’d try?
+Practice on scrap pieces of wood until you get the hang of it.
+You can do it.
+I know YOU can.
+If you get a chance let me know what you think of the little Easter donkey, is it something you’d try?

-Oh and just in case you want to start making things with a jigsaw I’ve saved you the hassle of trying to find the right tools and accessories.
+Oh, and just in case you want to start making things with a jigsaw I’ve saved you the hassle of trying to find the right tools and accessories.
 Disclosure: If you click on the links below, we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us buy new blades in case I break one.😉
+But don’t worry it won’t come out of your pocket.
+It helps us buy new blades in case I break one 😀

-Wishing you a lovely, creative and blessed week.
+Wishing you a lovely, creative, and blessed week.
+Thank you for popping in for a visit.